Republic of Congo

 1%

-Share of zero-duty imports from Congo.
+Share of zero-duty imports from Congo in 2024.
 Most imports are duty-free under normal EU tariffs.

 Preference utilisation and export diversification